Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 Signs Your Belt Is Failing

-• RPM flare without matching speed – classic slip.
+• RPM flare without matching speed

-• Chatter on take-off or intermittent slip under steady throttle.
+• Chatter on take-off or intermittent slip under steady throttle

-• Visible glazing, missing cogs, or sidewall fray.
+• Visible glazing, missing cogs, or sidewall fray

 Proper Break-In